A few basic DOs and Don'ts

 Muscular strength: Most people base this off of the OC themself.
 Does your OC participate in the country's military, if it has one?
 Does your OC do a lot of hard work, such as farming or heavy lifting?
 If they don't, then they shouldn't have much muscular strength.

-Hetalia OCs that have not been thoroughly researched are notorious for being "whitewashed" (being made too light) or "choco-fied" (being made too dark).
+Hetalia OCs that have not been thoroughly researched are notorious for being "whitewashed" (being made too light) or the reverse (being made too dark).
 When making your OC's skin tone, keep in mind the skin color of the people that live there; for example, there may be a lot of pale people living in Israel, but most people who are Israeli by ethnicity are darker tanned.
 This being said, it's also possible to make an OC too dark; Carthage, for instance, was in Africa, but they were more of a tan shade.

 Eyes can be used to represent three main things; relations to another country/character, common eye color of the country's people or something unique to the country.
 For example, my Byzantine Empire's eyes are amber to represent her relations to Rome as his younger sister.
 A friend's Israel has brown eyes, as they are the most common eye color.